On Wenlock Edge (song cycle)

 On Wenlock Edge is a song cycle composed in 1909 by Ralph Vaughan Williams for tenor, piano and string quartet.
 The cycle comprises settings of six poems from A. E. Housman's 1896 collection A Shropshire Lad.
 A typical performance lasts around 22 minutes.
 It was premiered by Gervase Elwes, Frederick Kiddle and the Schwiller Quartet on 15 November 1909 in the Aeolian Hall, London.

 It was later orchestrated by the composer in a version first performed on 24 January 1924.
 Subsequent editions show a measure excised from the final movement (Clun): the third measure from the end.
 The Boosey and Hawkes 1946 score notes indicates this in a footnote on the last page.
 The cycle was recorded by Elwes, Kiddle and the London String Quartet in 1917.

-The Roman numerals in this list of the songs are taken from A Shropshire Lad:
+The Roman numerals in the following list refor to the poems in A Shropshire Lad,: including "Is My Team Ploughing".
+Bredon Hill and Clun refer to locations.